fenago/nlp-pytorch/lab_guides/Lab_6.md

 Exploring CNNs
 ==============

-The basis for CNNs comes from the field of computer vision but can conceptually be extended to work on NLP as well.
-The way the human brain processes and understands images is not on a pixel-by-pixel basis, but as a holistic map of an image and how each part of the image relates to the other parts.

 A good analogy of CNNs would be how the human mind processes a picture versus how it processes a sentence.
-Consider the sentence, *This is a sentence about a cat*.
-When you read that sentence you read the first word, followed by the second word and so forth.
-Now, consider a picture of a cat.
-It would be foolish to assimilate the information within the picture by looking at the first pixel, followed by the second pixel.
-Instead, when we look at something, we perceive the whole image at once, rather than as a sequence.

-For example, if we take a black and white representation of an image (in this case, the digit 1), we can see that we can transform this into a vector representation, where the color of each pixel is denoted by a 0 or a 1:
+If we take a black and white representation of an image (in this case, the digit 1), we can see that we can transform this into a vector representation, where the color of each pixel is denoted by a 0 or a 1: